 2. Tonto Natural Bridge State Park – Also just outside of Payson, this state park is tucked away and features lots of grassy areas and nice ramadas for picnics, as well as a relatively easy hike for kids down to the water.
 The park also hosts many family programs and has bathrooms and other facilities for use.

-4. Phoenix Art Museum Free Fridays – In addition to their pay-what-you-wish Wednesday program, Phoenix Art Museum is free admission the first Friday of every month from 3 to 7:00pm.
+4. Phoenix Art Museum Free Fridays – In addition to their pay-what-you-wish Wednesday program from 3pm-9pm, Phoenix Art Museum is free admission all day on select Fridays (May 28th, July 30th, and October 29th), and from 5pm-9pm on September 1 and December 1.
 Parking does fill up around 5pm, so if possible, arrive early and enjoy the cool atmosphere of the museum.
 Strollers are allowed and there is a kids “seek and find” option that is entertaining for kids ages 4+.

 5. Scottsdale Civic Center Library – This library has covered parking, an excellent kids area, and is part of the civic center which is full of trees, grass and fountains, making it a great place to visit – and totally free!
 Make sure to check out the discounted “for sale” books for kids and grab a book or two to enjoy outside on the grass.
 There are several restaurants within walking distance of the Civic center, as well as Old Town Scottsdale.